prograhammer/vscode-tslint-vue/tslint/README.md

 ### VNext

-- This is a fork of [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) so you can find more information there.
-Soon
+This is a fork of [vscode-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.tslint) so you can find more information there.
+In upcoming v2.0.0 release
 I will update this code to fork from the newer, improved extension TSLint (vnext) [vscode-ts-tslint](https://marketplace.visualstudio.com/items?itemName=eg2.ts-tslint).
 Please refer to the tslint [documentation](https://github.com/palantir/tslint) for how to configure the linting rules.

 ### Prerequisites